sig-gis/SEPAL-CEO/docs/module-1.rst

 |

 19. The map now shows the complete mosaic that incorporates all of the user-defined settings.
+?????Either change the screenshot or add a step to click SCN and Use All Scenes?????
 .. image:: images/completed_mosaic.JPG
    :alt: The imagery preview with the completed mosaic shown.
    :width: 450